TheLogicMaster/robot-recharge/README.md

 A programming game where the goal is to guide a robot through various levels using programmatic controls.

 ## Features
-- Multi-language programming support (PHP, Python, JavaScript, Lua, and Google Blockly)
+- Multi-language programming support (PHP, Python, JavaScript, Lua, Ruby, BASIC, and Google Blockly)
 - Custom code editor
 - Cloud Saves
 - Tutorial Levels